Video Search Architecture Overview#

 4. Video Search UI:

-• What it is: A reference frontend providing an interface for you to interact with the Video Search search pipeline.
+• What it is: A reference frontend providing an interface for you to interact with the Video Search pipeline.

 • How it is used: The UI microservice runs on the deployed platform on a certain configured port.
 Accessing the specific URL allows you to use the UI.